 - Hence, “WordPress Hosting” plans were created – which added a further opportunity for marketers & pricing specialists.

 For some companies, WordPress Hosting plans became a way to increase revenue and decrease costs with little value-added.
 For other companies, WordPress Hosting plans became a way to create a huge value-add to differentiate from competitors and pass the cost savings to customers.
 For other companies – it was a mix.
-For everyone though – it’s been thoroughly confusing.
+And in the end, it’s been thoroughly confusing for everyone.

 But – the key takeaway is to identify your own needs & goals rather than going right for a company’s “WordPress Hosting” plan.

-The next 7 pros & cons of GoDaddy WordPress Hosting will look at the tradeoffs between both GoDaddy’s web hosting plans and direct competitors in the WordPress Hosting space.
+These pros & cons of GoDaddy WordPress Hosting will look at the tradeoffs between GoDaddy’s web hosting plans and direct competitors in the WordPress Hosting space.

 7 Pros of GoDaddy WordPress Hosting